Basic Skills for Nebraska Librarians Courses

 courses, including the Nebraska Library Basic Skills Training Courses.

-The Basic Skills courses are presented as online asynchronous learning modules.
+Basic Skills training is presented as a series of online asynchronous

-Basic Skills participants are required to complete at least thirteen modules--6
+NCampus.
+Basic Skills participants are required to complete at least thirteen modules

-requisite modules and 7 electives during their provisional (first)
+requisite modules and seven electives.
+These must be completed during the provisional (first)

 three-year certification period.